 Recent injuries can often be eased within just one to three sessions.
 More chronic problems may take longer to resolve – usually between three and six sessions but sometimes more.
 “Some people find that coming in occasionally for maintenance treatments is helps keep them mobile and pain-free, in conjunction with exercising and a healthy diet,” says Adatia.

-How much does seeing an osteopath it cost?
+How much does osteopathy cost?

 Expect to pay between £35 to £50 for a session outside London and £50 to £65 plus in London.